Rigidity of high dimensional graph manifolds: Smooth rigidity

 \chapter{Smooth rigidity}

-This chapter is devoted to the proof of Theorem~\ref{smrigidity:thm}, which we recall here for the convenience of the reader: \begin{Thm2} Let $M,M'$ be graph manifolds and let $\varphi\colon \pi_1(M)\to \pi_1(M')$ be a group isomorphism.
+This chapter is devoted to the proof of Theorem~\ref{smrigidity:thm}, which we recall here for the convenience of the reader: \begin{Thm2} Let $M,M'$ be (extended) graph manifolds, and let $\varphi\colon \pi_1(M)\to \pi_1(M')$ be a group isomorphism.
+Suppose that the boundaries of $M,M'$ do not intersect any surface piece.
 Then $\varphi$ is induced by a diffeomorphism $\psi\colon M\to M'$. \end{Thm2}